At Squarespace I designed layout systems that gave people new ways to express themselves online.

 animation.gif

-All this work came down to accounting for the many ways a user might want to display and organize their content, and it was much more than being a good web designer.
+All this work came down to accounting for the many ways a user might want to display or organize their content, and it was much more than being a good web designer.
 It involved setting clear rules and legislating millions of edge cases — all while making sure the underlying system continued to work with the variations that were added or removed.